 Mariners again prevail in 1-run game, beating Rangers 2-1

-SEATTLE (AP) — Marco Gonzales pitched into the seventh inning and did not allow an earned run for a third consecutive start, helping the Seattle Mariners top the Texas Rangers 2-1 on Monday.
+Gonzales pitched into the seventh inning and did not allow an earned run for a third consecutive start, helping the Mariners top the Texas Rangers 2-1 on Monday.

 Seattle won for the ninth time in 10 games and reached 13 games above .500 for the first time since late in the 2014 season.
 And it was once again a one-run win.
 The Mariners have been held to three runs or less in seven of the past eight games, but are 7-1 in those games thanks largely to their pitching.